zeroasiccorp/umi/umi/formal/README.md

   `umi_in_valid` through the arbiter, so the argument `fv_umi_buffer` and `fv_umi_demux` make does not transfer here. `c_mux_r5_path` witnesses the dependency instead of leaving it as a reading of the source.

+**`fv_umi_crossbar`** -- unbounded (`prove` closes by k-induction), with three limits, all in the harness header:

+* **Conservation is conditional.** "An output accept means an input was accepted" is claimed only for cycles in which every input requests at most one output.
+That is an antecedent of `a_xb_conserve` alone -- the other five laws, including the whole route theorem, are unconditional and hold under multicast.
+Outside it, an input granted by two outputs but taken by only one leaves that output accepting a beat the still-stalled input will offer again;
+  `c_xb_multicast` witnesses the trace.
+* **READY alone is not an accept.** `umi_in_ready` is a conjunction over the outputs an input requests, so an input requesting nothing reads ready (`c_xb_quiet`).
+Every law here qualifies ready with the input's request column, and a consumer must do the same.
+* **Output channels are not checked as SUMI, and rule 5 is not claimed input-side** -- the same two limits `fv_umi_mux` records, for the same
+  reason: the arbiter re-evaluates every cycle, and `umi_in_ready` is combinational in `umi_in_request` through it.
+Rule 6 is the one that governs a READY-on-VALID path; rule 5 constrains the opposite direction and is not claimed here either way. `c_xb_r6_path` witnesses the dependency.

 **`fv_umi_cmd`** -- `cover_sa` and `fault_sa_reserved` run the opt-in strict
 profile `CHECK_SA_RESERVED=1` (request SA reserved bits zero).
 It defaults